MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2RegExpression.md

   > [!NOTE]
   > - In the unlikely case that both you and Microsoft Advertising support aren't able to define a regex for your conversion URLs, you can provision a new UET tag, put the tag only on the conversion pages and create a Destination URL goal with a dummy condition (such as contains) that always evaluates to true.
 Because the tag will be fired only on the conversion URLs, you will be tracking only visits to those pages as conversions.
   > - Regular expressions is a complex topic.
-There are free tools available online (for example: http://www.regexr.com/) that can assist you in building and validating their regular expression patterns with your conversion URLs. ​ ​
+There are free tools available online (for example: http://www.regexr.com/) that can assist you in building and validating their regular expression patterns with your conversion URLs. â€‹ â€‹